phalcon/blog/data/posts/2012/04/2012-04-11-invo-a-sample-application.md

 [INVO](https://github.com/phalcon/invo) is a sample application completely written with Phalcon.
 It will give you a closer insight into application development with this framework.
-Although, it’s quite functional, have some flaws we expect to complement at the future (at this time does not produce invoices, for example).
+Although, it's quite functional, have some flaws we expect to complement at the future (at this time does not produce invoices, for example).